SRGSSR/srgidentity-apple/docs/GETTING_STARTED.md

 * If still authorized, nothing happens beside an account update.
 * If confirmed to be unauthorized, the user is automatically logged out.
 In such cases, the `SRGIdentityServiceUserDidLogoutNotification` notification is sent with `SRGIdentityServiceUnauthorizedKey` set to `@YES` in its `userInfo` dictionary.
 You can for example use this information to display a corresponding information message to the user.

-### iOS 9 and 10 support
+### Sandboxed Safari browser support

-iOS 9 and 10 support requires your application to declare at least one [custom URL scheme](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app), which is then used by the framework to transfer control back from Safari to your application after successful login.
+Using `SRGIdentityLoginMethodDefault` or `SRGIdentityLoginMethodSafari` login methods, or any login methods with the iOS 9 or iOS 10 support, your application must declares at least one [custom URL scheme](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app), which is then used by the framework to transfer control back from Safari to your application after successful login.

 If your application uses custom schemes for other purposes, implement the `-application:openURL:options:` application delegate method as usual.
 If no explicit URL handling is required, implementing this method is not required, as the framework will take care of injecting an implementation at runtime so that URL handling works.